 Once the slate of candidates is approved, the AAR Executive Office contacts the candidates to request a photo, bio, and statement for inclusion in the election materials.
 These materials are printed in the October issue of RSN and are mailed to all members who do not have an e-mail address in the membership system.
-For those members who do have e-mail addresses, they receive an e-mail announcing the start of the election period with a link to the election materials.
+For those members who do have e-mail addresses, they receive an e-mail announcing the start of the election period with a link to the election page on the AAR website.
 They also receive reminders to vote in both the September and October E-bulletins.

 The Executive Director first contacts both the winning and losing candidates, and then announces the election results to the Board via e-mail.

 Once the candidates have been contacted and the Board informed, the election results are posted on the AAR website.
 A further announcement is printed in the January issue of RSN and is mentioned at the Annual Business Meeting at the Annual Meeting.

 Candidates take up their positions at the end of the Annual Business Meeting.